natyavidhan/pygame-raycaster-thingy/README.md

-# pygame-raytracing-thingy
+# pygame-raycater-thingy
-a raytracer for making doom like games
+a raycaster for making doom like games